App Tutorials

 Step 4: Check Meet Results

-Meet results — Complete history of every competition
+Meet results, Complete history of every competition

 This is especially valuable for parents.
 After a meet weekend, open Gophin and instantly see exactly how your swimmer performed.
+If you are new to reading results, our parent's guide to understanding swim meet results explains every column and abbreviation.

 Step 5: Track Time Evolution